Generalizable, real-time neural decoding with hybrid state-space models: Experiments

-\paragraph{Experimental Setup.} We use the same pretraining and testing setup as \cite{azabou2023unified}.
+\paragraph{Experimental Setup.} We use a similar experimental setup to \poyo \citep{azabou2023unified}.
 The pretraining dataset includes four NHP reaching datasets collected by different laboratories \citep{perich_miller_2018_dataset,odoherty2017nonhuman,Churchland2012,PeiYe2021NeuralLatents}, covering three types of reaching tasks: centre-out (CO), random target (RT), and Maze.
 CO is a highly-structured task involving movements from the centre of the screen to one of eight targets (Figure \ref{fig:tasks}a).
 Conversely, the RT (Figure \ref{fig:tasks}b-c) and Maze (Figure \ref{fig:tasks}d) tasks are behaviourally more complex, requiring movement to randomly placed targets and navigating through a maze, respectively.
 The testing sessions include: (1) new sessions from Monkey C which was seen during pretraining, (2) new sessions from Monkey T, not seen during pretraining but collected in the same lab as Monkey C, and (3) a new session from a dataset unseen during pretraining.
-We call our model pretrained on this dataset \opossm.
-In total, \opossm was trained on 140 sessions comprising more than 150 million spikes from 24,504 neural units recorded across the primary motor (M1), dorsal premotor (PMd), and primary somatosensory (S1) cortices.
-We also pretrain two baseline models, NDT-2 \cite{ye_neural_2023}, and \poyo-1 \cite{azabou2023unified}.
+We call our model pretrained on this dataset \opossm (see Section \ref{app:b3} for details).
+In total, \opossm was trained on 148 sessions comprising more than 670 million spikes from 26,032 neural units recorded across the primary motor (M1), dorsal premotor (PMd), and primary somatosensory (S1) cortices (see Section \ref{app:data} for details).
+We also pretrain two baseline models, NDT-2 \citep{ye_neural_2023} and \poyo-1 \citep{azabou2023unified}.
 Additionally, we report the results of single-session models trained from scratch on individual sessions.
 This includes single-session variants of \possm (across all backbone architectures) and \poyo, as well as other baselines such as a multi-layer perceptron (MLP) \citep{GlaserENEURO.0506-19.2020}, S4D \citep{gu_efficiently_2021}, GRU \citep{cho_learning_2014}, and Mamba \citep{gu2024mambalineartimesequencemodeling}.